BillWaller/C-Menu/README.md

 #### And you're Bobby Dazzler!

-With Unicode glyphs, ANSI escape highlighting, and 3-Channel gamma correction, your application is bound to outshine the competition.
+With Unicode glyphs, ANSI escape highlighting, and 3-Channel gamma correction, your application is bound to get some attention.
+Nobody wants to work with an ugly program.

 ### **C-Menu** Is Easy to Use